spywhere/Javatar/README.md

 PACKAGES_PATH is related to folder which can be accessed via the *Preference > Browse Packages...*

 ### Settings
-Settings are accessed via the *Preferences > Package Settings > Javatar* or via command palette by type *"Javatar Preference"*
+Settings are accessed via the *Preferences > Package Settings > Javatar* or via command palette by type *"Preference Javatar"*

 Default settings should not be modified.
 However, you can copy the relevant settings into Javatar's user settings file